Epiforge/Extensions/Epiforge.Extensions.Components/README.md

 In addition (pun intended), this library offers `GenericAddition`, `GenericSubtraction`, `GenericMultiplication`, and `GenericDivision`, which will produce delegates that will perform the respective operations with values of supplied generic type arguments.

 # Exceptions
 This library provides extension methods for dealing with exceptions:

 * `GetFullDetails` - creates a representation of an exception and all of its inner exceptions, including exception types, messages, and stack traces, and traversing multiple inner exceptions in the case of `AggregateException` and `ReflectionTypeLoadException`

+# Threading
+This library provides classes for use in threading scenarios:

+* `AsyncSynchronizationContext` - A SynchronizationContext that uses the Task Parallel Library (TPL) to process callbacks asynchronously